batoulalkarim/protecc/README.md

 To use this hook:

-1. Deploy `NewIdea` hook on mainnet
+1. Deploy `Protecc` hook on mainnet
 2. Create a pool with the hook with ETH and DAI
 3. Once the pool is ready, add liquidity (in ETH and DAI) at various ranges
 4. Deploy the `NFT` on the Scroll network